-TCP-based network sources form an exception: a TCP-based network source will scale based on the number of active connections.
-This means that if there are 10 incoming TCP connections all coming to the same network source, then that source can use 10 threads, one thread for each connection.
+TCP-based network sources scale based on the number of active connections.
+This means that if there are 10 incoming connections all coming to the same source, then that source can use 10 threads, one thread for each connection.

-NOTE:

-UDP-based network sources do not scale by themselves because they always use a single thread.
-If you want to handle a large number of UDP connections, it is best to configure a subset of your clients to send the messages to a different port of your syslog-ng server, and use separate source definitions for each port.
+NOTE: UDP-based network sources do not scale by themselves because they always use a single thread.
+If you want to handle a large number of UDP connections, it is best to configure a subset of your clients to send the messages to a different port of your syslogng server, and use separate source definitions for each port.

-Figure 1.
-How multithreading works - sources
+Figure 1: How multithreading works - sources